 Melanoma is an invasive form of skin cancer that has been found to develop more often in people with Parkinson’s.
-Knowing how to spot melanoma and following preventative measures can help people with PD decrease their risk of developing skin cancer.
-Early detection of melanoma means a better chance of stopping cancer from progressing to lymph nodes and can result in a nearly 100 percent cure rate.
-In addition to PD, other risk factors for developing melanoma are: male gender, Caucasian race, constant exposure to ultraviolet (UV) light and family history of melanoma.
+Early detection of melanoma means a better chance of stopping cancer from progressing to the lymph nodes.
+Other risk factors for melanoma are male gender, Caucasian race, constant exposure to ultraviolet (UV) light and family history of melanoma.

 The following preventative measures can help reduce chances of developing melanoma:

 - Use the melanoma alphabet to monitor your moles and beauty marks.
 If you notice any of these changes or irregularities, make an appointment with a dermatologist.

 Colors such as many shades of brown within the same mole, or even red or blue

 Diameter bigger than the eraser on a pencil

 Evolution – grows over time, changes color or shape